 Increased ozone in the atmosphere also impacts on the environment by increasing surface and air temperature and contributes to the general warming of the planet.

-The Sydney, Wollongong, Central Coast and Newcastle Metropolitan Areas of NSW generally experiences higher ozone levels compared to other areas of the state because of its population density and the number of sources contributing VOCs into the atmosphere.
-The meteorology and topography of the Sydney basin also influences how these emissions move through the air at different times of the year.
+The Greater Metropolitan Area (GMA - means Sydney, Wollongong, Central Coast and Newcastle) of NSW generally experiences higher ozone levels compared to other areas of the state because of its population density and the number of sources contributing VOCs into the atmosphere.
+The meteorology and topography of the Sydney basin also influence how these emissions move through the air at different times of the year.
 For example during summer warm still conditions will see the vapours stay closer to the ground for longer periods.

 To help reduce petrol vapours and manage the impact of ozone in NSW, the EPA has been working closely with industry stakeholders to implement vapour recovery (VR) requirements at petrol service stations across these metropolitan areas of New South Wales.